Perspective on Indo-Pacific diplomacy and regional affairs

 Rohingya Crisis Poised to Continue Amid International Skepticism of Myanmar’s Election

-By Sadik Sagar, Dhaka, December 4, 2024
+By Sadik Sagar, Dhaka, December 4, 2025

-With Myanmar’s national election set to begin on December 28, 2025, concerns are mounting among international organisations and regional powers about the credibility of the upcoming polls.
+With Myanmar’s national election set to begin on December 28, 2025, concerns are mounting among international organizations and regional powers about the credibility of the upcoming polls.
 These doubts have reinforced fears that the long-running Rohingya crisis—already one of the world’s most protracted humanitarian tragedies—will continue without a viable path toward justice, repatriation or citizenship.

 Anwar Shahadat